Spritualkb/siyuan-sync/README.md

 - Plugin creates a snapshot folder in 123Pan root directory
 - Snapshot naming format: `{timestamp}--{type}`, e.g., `20250106-123456--manual`
-- `repo` directory snapshots are stored in JSON format and may be large
+- `repo` directory snapshots are stored as ZIP archives to keep binary data compact
 - Auto-backup tries to execute on app close; wait for upload completion if data size is large

 ### Progress Indicators